AudaciousSpacePirates/switter.at/disclaimer.md

 summary: Things to know before venturing on switter.at
 status: draft

+# Unencrypted Data Warning
+Because Mastodon data isn't encrypted, everyone on the internet will eventually have your data.

+Sorry.
+Not much we can do, except encrypt everything, and OpenPGP is a bit unwieldy.

+We'll eliminate this problem as soon as we can.

+# Zero Privacy
 Mastodon allows an admin to read all of your private messages.
 (Questions about why?
 Discussion link(s) and Github/issues page.)